 [If you have any additional questions on your options to buy CBD oil in Pennsylvania, feel free to get in touch with us directly via our Facebook page].

-Looking at the range of scientific studies – coupled with the endless positive reviews left by thousands of CBD oil users all over the country – it is clear that CBD may provide a wealth of natural health benefits not only to residents of Pennsylvania, but to residents all over the U.S. and indeed the globe.
+Looking at the range of scientific studies – coupled with the countless positive reviews left by thousands of CBD oil users all over the country – it is clear that CBD may provide a wealth of natural health benefits not only to residents of Pennsylvania, but to residents all over the U.S. and indeed the globe.

-As a resident of the state, you may buy quality CBD oil in Pennsylvania in one of two ways: either obtain a medical marijuana card and buy from a state-licensed dispensary, or order from a reputable (and legal) online seller and have it shipped to your home (see our 2018 picks below for the top CBD oils in the U.S.).
+As a resident of the state, you can buy quality CBD oil in Pennsylvania in one of two ways: either obtain a medical marijuana card and buy from a legal state-licensed dispensary, or order from a reputable online seller and have the products shipped directly to your PA home (see our updated 2019 picks below for some of the highest quality CBD oils in the US).

 [Related article: Medical Marijuana Card Pennsylvania [INFOGRAPHIC GUIDE]

 - 3rd party laboratory tested

 - Maximum potency and purity

 - Highly concentrated extraction process

 - Price Range ($26-$169)